The decoupled extended Kalman filter for dynamic exponential-family factorization models: Numerical Results

+\item \textbf{Matrix factorization.} We generated $10$ users and $10$ item entities, each with $10$ entries, for a total of $200$ parameters.
+We set the prior mean entries of $\pi_i$ to $0.2$ for users entities, and to $-0.2$ for item entities (perturbed very slightly per simulation).
+The half life of all user and item entities was set to $10000,$ and their covariance scales to $s_p=0.144$ and $s_d=$\num{2.45e-5.}.

-\item \textbf{Tensor factorization} We decomposed a multi-way array with four modes with dimensions $[3,3,4,4]$, so the number of entities is $144$.
-We used a rank $3$ decomposition, so each vector was in $\RR^{3}$.
-Again the stream consisted of $5$ thousand observations, corresponding to roughly $35$ observations per array entry.
-We set $\bd{\pi}_i = (0.405465 / 3)^{1/4}$ for all entities in the first three modes, and $\bd{\pi}_i = -(0.405465 / 3)^{1/4}$ for the fourth mode (with small random perturbations per simulation).
-Then for all entities $i$, we set $\bd{\Pi}_i$ to be a random positive-definite matrix (with all positive entries) per simulation rescaled to have trace equal $3 * 0.228187$.
-For dynamic parameters, we set $\alpha_i=e^{\log(0.5) / 500}$, corresponding to a half-life of five hundred iterations, and $\bd{\Omega}_i = (1-\alpha_i^2) * 0.274378 * \bd{I}$. \end{enumerate}
+\item \textbf{Tensor factorization} We decomposed a multi-way array with four modes with dimensions $[3,3,4,4]$, so the number of entities is $14$.
+We used a rank $20$ decomposition, so each entity vector was in $\RR^{20}$.
+We set the entries of $\pi_i$ for all entities to $-0.405465$ (with small random perturbations per simulation).
+We set the halflife of all entities to $10000,$ and the covariance scales to $s_p=0.23$ and $s_d=$\num{3.8e-5.}. \end{enumerate}